I cup of kale only has 33.5 calories but it is the other nutritional aspect of kale that makes it a superstar.

 - High in Vitamin C. Good for your immune system and your metabolism.

 - Very high in calcium.
-Kale has more calcium than milk per calorie, which helps prevent bone loss, and maintain healthy metabolism.
+Kale has more calcium than milk per calorie, which helps prevent bone loss, and maintain a healthy metabolism.

 - Contains lots of anti-oxidant and anti-inflammatory flavonols, such as quercetin that help defend your body from the stresses of modern life.